KSundstrom/KSundstrom.github.io/cmdline_course.md

 ## Week 2: Navigating a UNIX System

-This week we will learn more about the UNIX system.
-We'll see how to copy, move and remove directories.
+This week we watched an interview with Tatu Ylönen, the creator of `ssh` and PhD candidate at Uni Helsinki, and learnt more about Unixlike systems.
+In particular, we learnt how to copy, move and remove directories, about the standard system directories in a Unixlike system, and about permissions and privacy in Unixlike systems.
-We'll also learn about the standard system directories which are always present in a UNIX system and what they contain.
-Additionally, we'll learn how the UNIX system protects the privacy of the users.
-This is done via permissions which determine the files and directories each user can access.

-In the second part of this week, we'll learn about processes and process management.
-Every time you execute a command like ls or a program like emacs, the command line interpreter starts a new process which is an instance of the program.
-There are dozens of processes running simultaneously on your system.
-We will learn how to control processes from the command line.

-The third part of this week deals with working on a remote server using the programs ssh and scp.
-You will need access to the CSC taito or puhti server for this part.
-Most of you will have access to CSC servers if you took the Introduction to Language Technology course in Period I. If you don't have access to CSC servers yet, follow Step 1 (Register as CSC's Customer) in these instructions.
-Then email your CSC username to Hande (hande.celikkanat@helsinki.fi) who can get you access to CSC servers.

-It so happens, that the original developer of the ssh program Tatu Ylönen is currently doing a PhD at our department.
-We interviewed him about his background, the UNIX/Linux operating system and the origin of the ssh program.
-Please have a look above!

-The UNIX file system

-In these videos, we will have a deeper look at the UNIX file system.
-We'll first learn about copying, moving and renaming directories which differs a bit from performing these operations on files.
-Then we'll take a look at the standard directories which are always present in a UNIX system and see what they contain.
+Furthermore, we learnt about processes and the management of processes, and how to control processes from the command line.
+Finally, we learnt how to work with remote servers using `ssh` and and the related `scp`, working with the CSC server Puhti.

+cp -R
+rm -R
-cp -R, rm -R, rmdir
+rmdir
 which

-Handling files and directories
+ls

 This is going to be some repetition from last week and some new contents on how to copy, move and delete files and directories.
 This tutorial uses the option "-F" for the ls command.
 It makes ls indicate whether the items are regular files or directories by appending a slash at end of he directory name.
 You can try it out if you like.

-The file system

 Users, groups and file permissions